 Bullish on the German economy but not sure which individual companies to invest in?
-Trading the DAX index instead could be your best move.
-In this guide, we’ll explain how to trade the DAX index UK.
+In this guide, we’ll examine the DAX index UK.

 What is the DAX Index?

 The DAX index tracks the value of 30 of the largest companies by market cap that trade on the Frankfurt Stock Exchange in Germany.

 The index is dominated by giant German corporations like Volkswagen, Daimler, Allianz, Bayer, Deutsche Bank, Siemens and BMW.
 Because of this, the DAX is much more oriented toward traditional and so-called “old economy” sectors like car manufacturing, aviation and heavy industry.
 In that sense, it’s very different from the US stock indices like the S&P 500 and the Nasdaq, which are more technology heavy.